-Is a $100,000 salary enough to live comfortably in 2026?
-That depends entirely on where you live.
-This guide breaks down the real cost of living on $100k in three popular tech destinations: expensive San Francisco, tax-free Austin, and affordable Berlin, Germany.
+Is $100,000 a comfortable salary in 2026?
+The honest answer depends almost entirely on geography.
+This piece breaks down the real cost of living on $100k across three tech hubs that sit at opposite ends of the spectrum: expensive San Francisco, tax-free Austin, and relatively cheap Berlin.

 | Metric | 🇺🇸 San Francisco | 🇺🇸 Austin | 🇩🇪 Berlin |